KyleHaynes/gnaf.r/README.md

 # Attempt to build the entire country (and Other Teritoies: "OT").
 setup(dir = "C:/temp/G-NAF/G-NAF FEBRUARY 2020", states = "")

-# Import G-NAF for Tasmania and the ACT.
+# Import G-NAF for all jurisdictions.
 gnaf <- build_gnaf()

 # Dimensions of output.